BodoBookhagen/PC_geomorph_roughness/docs/PC_geomorph_roughness_manual.md

                         seed point.
 Default is --plot_plane_fits_nr_points 10.
                         You will need to adjust this for larger neighborhood radii.
+  --ransac_on RANSAC_ON
+                        Turn RANSAC fitting on.
+This will significantly increase the processing time, but will give better and tighter fits.
 ```

 ## Output Files
 The folder *HDF* contains all results in HDF format.
 The same results are also stored in CSV format.
 Both can be readily loaded by post-processing software (Python, Matlab, R).
 The following fields are stored:

-* 1SeedX, 2SeedY, 3SeedZ: contain the seed-point location (this is a real point in the PC)
+* *1SeedX, 2SeedY, 3SeedZ*: contain the seed-point location (this is a real point in the PC)
-* 4MeanX, 5MeanY, 6MeanZ: contain the average of all X, Y, Z points for the seed point (interpolated point)
+* *4MeanX, 5MeanY, 6MeanZ*: contain the average of all X, Y, Z points for the seed point calculated by taking the average of each coordinate.
+This results in an interpolated point
-* 7Z_min, 8Z_max: minimum and maximum Z (height) for this seed point
+* *7Z_min, 8Z_max*: minimum and maximum Z (height) for this seed point
-* 9Dz_max, 10Dz_min, 11Dz_std: values are obtained from normalized points.
+* *9Dz_max, 10Dz_min, 11Dz_std*: values are obtained from slope-normalized points.
 All points within a seed-point radius were normalized by their slope (i.e., a fitted plane has been subtracted from all points and their mean elevation is now 0).
 These fields contain maximum, minimum, and standard deviation of the normalized PC.
-* 12Dz_range, 13Dz_9010p, 14Dz_7525p, 15Dz_var: Additional metrics derived from the normalized PC: range (max. - min.), 90th minus 10th percentile, 75th minus 25 th percentile (IQR: InterQuartileRange), variance
+* *12Dz_range, 13Dz_9010p, 14Dz_7525p, 15Dz_var*: Additional metrics derived from the slope-normalized PC: range (max. - min.), 90th minus 10th percentile, 75th minus 25 th percentile (IQR: InterQuartileRange), variance
-* 16Slp_p1: Linear (polynomial order=1) least-squared fit
+* *16Slp_p1*: Linear (polynomial order=1) least-squared fit
-* 17Slp_p1r: Residuals linear (polynomial order=1) least-squared fit
+* *17Slp_p1r*: RMSE in meter from linear (polynomial order=1) least-squared fit
-* 18Slp_p2: Second order polynomial (polynomial order=2) least-squared fit
+* *18Slp_p2*: Second order polynomial (polynomial order=2) least-squared fit
-* 19Slp_p2r: Residuals of second order polynomial (polynomial order=2) least-squared fit
+* *19Slp_p2r*: RMSE in meter of second-order polynomial (polynomial order=2) least-squared fit
-* 20Nr_lidar: number of lidar points in the seed-point neighborhood
+* *20Nr_lidar*: number of lidar points in the seed-point neighborhood, will increase with larger radii.
-* 21CurvLSQ: Second order polynomial least-square fit of curvature
+* *21CC_p2, 22CT_p2, 23CP_p2*: Contour Curvature, tangential Curvature, and profile Curvature derived from fitting the second-order polynom.
+* *24CC_p4, 25CT_p4, 26CP_p4*: Contour Curvature, tangential Curvature, and profile Curvature derived from fitting the fourth-order polynom.
+* *27C_p4r*: RMSE in meter of fourth-order polynomial (polynomial order=4) least-squared fit
-* 22StdZ: Standard deviation of elevations in seed-point neighborhood (not normalized).
+* *28StdZ*: Standard deviation of elevations in seed-point neighborhood (not slope-normalized).

 ### GeoTIFF files
 There are several interpolated results onto equally-spaced grids in the *geotiff* folder.
 These can be used for visualization in QGIS or GMT.
 See map outputs below REFERENCE.